-a Make sure not to cover the drain holes.
+a Make sure not to cover the drain holes of the bottom plate of the unit.

 The recommended height of the upper protruding part of the bolts is 20 mm.

 Fix the outdoor unit to the foundation bolts using nuts with resin washers (a).
 If the coating on the fastening area is stripped off, the nuts rust easily.